Referred Pain from the lumbar spine?

 Advise Ice and cold therapy to reduce inflammation.

-What People Said About sciatica natural cure
+What People Said About lower back pain treatment

 |"Sciatol really worked for me.
 After 2 weeks my shooting leg pain is gone and I feel so much better.
 Thank you!!!"
 Daniel|